-Male authors and reviewers continue to take a disproportionate slice of the literary pie – yet women out-read men at a ratio of 9 to 5.
+Male authors and reviewers continue to take a disproportionate slice of the literary pie in a ratio of 4 to 1.
+Yet women out-read men at a ratio of 9 to 5.

 Novelist John Boyne very boldly stated,

 “Having been expected to bring up families while running a home and catering to society’s expectations of what women should be, they have a better grasp of human complexity.
 I think women are better novelists than men.”

 Personally, I do not feel that I can make a valid judgement one way or the other but it is nice to know that at least one man sees women in this light.

 “Linda has published fifteen books.
 She blogs about the publishing world, posts useful tips on the challenges a writer faces, including marketing and promoting your work, how to build your online platform, how to get reviews and how to self-publish.”